RoronoaZoro-dev/Echo-finds/README.md

 - Access verified sellers with eco-certifications

 EcoFinds is a reliable JavaScript-based marketplace developed in React and Firebase with mobile responsive design and a focus on sustainability.

+ ## 🎥 Project Demo

+Here is a short video demonstrating the features and functionality of the application.- **[Watch the Project Demo Video](https://drive.google.com/file/d/1CyLBcuNnjwUOMtfOhUJpFKldjIzeZgfM/view?usp=sharing)**

 ## 🦸 Tech Stack